 Why and how I’m changing my Facebook strategy

 If you are a small business owner you probably have a Facebook page for your business.
-I have one for both of my businesses (you can see them here and here) and I can’t imagine where my business would be without Facebook!
+I have one for my business and I can’t imagine where my business would be without Facebook!
 Over the last few years I’ve been excited to see that the number of clients and Facebook users who have been following my business page has increased to over 7,000!

-However, while my LIKES have increased, the number of people who actually see and interact with my posts has actually decreased.
+However, while my LIKES have increased, the number of people who actually see and interact with my posts has actually decreased, which had made me think about changing my Facebook strategy.
 The screenshot below shows my Facebook page’s reach in January 2014 and March 2014.
 Do you see the big drop in the number of people who see my posts (that’s what Facebook calls Reach)?
 You’ll see that from January to March 2014, my page’s Facebook reach has dropped dramatically.

 You probably have noticed the same thing with your own Facebook business page as well.
 That’s because Facebook has made a lot of changes to their algorithm – and they’re not shy about why they’re doing it.
 They’re making it very clear that if you want your fans to see your posts, you’re going to have to pay for it!

 But what does that mean for you?
 It means that the “free ride” on Facebook is coming to an end.
 And it also means that it’s time to change how you use Facebook for your business.